-Jack Wall's label, Lost in Sound Records, is the publisher of Slavkin's two most recent albums under the names, "Minstrel of Relaxation" and "The Lullaby Minstrel" which can be found on all music streaming platforms.
+Eli Slavkin is signed to Jack Wall's label, Lost in Sound Records, under the name Strings of Kin, which can be found on all music streaming platforms.

 A Swan Song is a short film of heartbreak, deceit, and jealousy.
 New York saxophonist Tommy works at a jazz club ruled by the mob as his girlfriend is being taken from him by its leader.